niklashigi/refined-prime-video/README.md

 <img align="right" title="The different modes of this feature" src="https://user-images.githubusercontent.com/29176678/43796858-ba959560-9a85-11e8-8adb-dd08c15dde86.png">

 Accidentally scrolling too far down and catching a glimpse of a spoiler sucks.
 Refined Prime Video allows you to hide them by blurring the thumbnails and hiding the descriptions of episodes you haven't watched yet.
-You can control when that happens through a dropdown to the right of the season selector.
+You can control when that happens through a dropdown above the episode list.

 <details>
   <summary>